anucscharia/s3-DSML/README.md

-1.Write a  program in python to check whether an input number is prime or not.
+# 1. Write a  program in python to check whether an input number is prime or not.

-2.Write a program in python to remove all occurrences of a specific item from a list.
+# 2. Write a program in python to remove all occurrences of a specific item from a list.

-3.Write a program in python to count the occurrence of a word in a line of text.
+# 3. Write a program in python to count the occurrence of a word in a line of text.

-4.Write a numpy program to create an array with values ranging from 1 to 15 and do the following operations.
+# 4. Write a numpy program to create an array with values ranging from 1 to 15 and do the following operations.
 a) Find size of the array
 b) Update its 8th element
 c) Reverse the array